 “Start, for instance, was from a bassline that Bruce was playing around with, so you could argue that he wrote that and Paul added lyrics.
 But that’s not the way it’s credited, and there’s a lot of that.”

 Well, I think of Funeral Pyre, which seemed to be was built around your drumming.

 “Well, yeah, and I think by that time someone had to have a word.
 By that time it was blatantly unfair.
 But the point I’m making is … we worked together, put songs together, rehearsed together.
 How we were going to play and present and how they were written was very much a band process.”

 Talking of which, and you touched on this with Johnnie Walker, it was such an impressive noise you made, despite only being a three-piece.
 I get the impression there’s nowhere to hide as a trio.

 “There is no place to hide, and we learned that quite early on.
 I think we were struggling to be a four-piece, so really felt we had to work hard, and that alone justified what the band were about.
 I think that’s why we were so powerful on stage – the fact that everybody’s pulling their weight and filling all those gaps with interesting things.
 We were big fans of cutting out the rubbish.
 If we thought it was getting boring or irrelevant, we’d drop it straight away – cut straight to the chase.”

-Furthermore, my conversation with Rick included his recollections and thoughts on The Jam’s relationship with late ’70s / early ’80s rivals, The Clash.
-But you’ll have to wait for that, for when The Dead Straight Guide to The Clash is published this Spring.
-Keep checking back for details.
+Furthermore, my conversation with Rick included his recollections and thoughts on The Jam’s relationship with late ’70s / early ’80s rivals, The Clash, later incorporated in This Day in Music’s Guide to The Clash, which is linked here.